 Background: Lead in Drinking Water and the LCR

-Lead is not naturally found in water.
+Lead is rarely found in significant quantities in naturally occurring sources of water, such as streams, lakes, rivers, or ground water.
 The most common sources of lead in drinking water are lead pipes, solder, and brass fittings in faucets and fixtures.
 Lead from lead pipes, solder and brass fittings can dissolve into water or sometimes can enter as flakes or small particles.

 Lead is a highly toxic pollutant that can damage neurological, cardiovascular, immunological, developmental, and other major body systems.
 No safe level of lead exposure has been identified, and it is especially harmful to children and pregnant women.